 For information about rates and amounts click here.

 If you are an Israeli resident living abroad, you must continue to pay national and health insurance contributions.
-A delay in payments whilst abroad may rule out your eligibility to receive health services for several months.
-It is therefore important to continue paying insurance contributions even while you are living abroad.
+A delay in payments while abroad may cancel your eligibility to receive health services for several months.
+It is therefore important to continue paying insurance contributions even while abroad.

 The Bituach Leumi will generally continue to regard you as a resident of Israel for the first five years after you move abroad.
 After these five years, you will be requested to prove that your stay abroad is still temporary and that the center of your life is still in Israel.
 For this purpose, you must fill out a questionnaire and attach it to a letter detailing your claims.

 If you moved overseas and ceased to be an Israeli resident, but subsequently returned to live in Israel, you must notify the nearest branch of the Bituach Leumi of your return.
-You will be required to fill out a questionnaire (to fill out the form click here) and to attach documentation showing that you have terminated the center of life overseas (for example: sale of property or possessions, cancellation of insurance, termination of employment, relinquishment of foreign citizenship and so on).
+You will be required to fill out a questionnaire (to fill out the form click here) and to attach documentation showing that you have terminated the center of life overseas (sale of property or possessions, cancellation of insurance, termination of employment and so forth).

-You will also have to provide documentation showing that the center of your life has moved to Israel (for example: shipment of possessions to Israel, rental of an apartment, employment contract, registration of children in schools, and so on).
-The Bituach Leumi official will check and determine whether or not you should be recognized as an Israeli resident.
+You will also be asked to provide documentation showing that the center of your life has moved to Israel (shipment of possessions to Israel, rental of an apartment, employment contract, registration of children in schools, and so forth).
+Bituach Leumi will check and determine your residency status.
 For more information click here.